breezy-codes/breezy-codes.github.io/content/about-me/accomplishments.md

 ## Highlights

 - **Discrete Mathematics and Cryptography:** Achieved a score of 95 in Discrete Mathematics, which ignited a passion for Cryptography.
 This interest led me to explore Quantum Computing and tackle the complex topic of Quantum Cryptography.
 My report on this topic was selected for the *Deakin Maths Yearbook*, making me the first person to be featured twice in the same year.
+I will also be featured in the 2024 maths yearbook for my work on optical xhaul networks.

-- **Research Summer Scholarship (2023/2024):** I was awarded the Associate Deakin Research Summer Scholarship, during which I initially researched computer networks.
+- **Research Summer Scholarship (2023/2024 and 2024/2025):** I was awarded the Associate Deakin Research Summer Scholarship, during which I initially researched computer networks.
 I then discovered my interest in Radio Access Networks (RAN), specifically in the areas of O-RAN and 6G resource allocation.
 Growing up in rural Australia, where reliable phone service is a challenge, has further motivated my research in this field.

 - **Current Honours Research:** Currently undertaking an Honours degree in telecommunications and computational mathematics, where I am developing a mathematical framework for optical xhaul network design.
 This research builds on my summer work and aligns with my long-term goals in telecommunications.

-- **Conference Papers:** Submitted my first research paper on this topic to a conference, with three more papers in progress.
-Each paper is aimed at advancing knowledge in 5G/6G and RAN technology.
+- **Conference Papers:** First-authored a paper accepted to the Optical Fiber Communication Conference and Exhibition (OFC) 2025, where I presented a mathematical model for optical xhaul network design.
+I am also working on a paper for the Journal of Optical Communications and Networking (JOCN) and a paper for the field of operations research.

 - **Leadership in Capstone Projects:** Served as the team leader in the Capstone A subject, where I led the tutorials team for SplashKit within the Thoth Tech company.
-My contributions were recognised with a perfect grade of 100.
+My contributions were recognised with a perfect grade of 100 in both Capstone A and Capstone B.

 - **Tutorial Series Creator:** Developed a comprehensive tutorial series that assists students in understanding complex computer network concepts.
 This effort contributed to my achieving a perfect score in the subject.

 - **Future Plans:** After completing my Honours degree, I plan to pursue a PhD in telecommunications and computational mathematics.

 ---